Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 According to Section 21 of the Patents Act, anyone can file an opposition with the Patent and Trademark Office against a granted patent.
 The opposition must include the grounds on which the challenge is based and must be submitted to the Patent and Trademark Office within nine months of publication of the grant of the patent.
 A prescribed fee must be paid to submit an opposition.
-An opposition may be based only on the grounds that the patent has been granted irrespective of the fact that:
+An opposition may solely be based on the grounds that:

 - the requirements of Sections 1 and 2 of the Patents Act (see patentability criteria above) are not complied with;

 - it relates to an invention that is not disclosed in a manner sufficiently clear to enable a person skilled in the art to carry out the invention on the basis of the description; or